jetm/git-recommended-uses/git-recommended-uses.md

 # Expectations

-* Not much, just one: I expect from this presentation you can take some knowledge and apply it to your frequent Git routine.
+* I expect from this presentation you can take some knowledge and apply it to your frequent Git routine.

+???

+Just one expectation.

 ---